 If you have been relying on caffeine and sugar to stay awake and energized, put down that energy shot or candy bar and try these healthy ways to replenish instead.

-“There are ways to improve our energy without energy drinks and large amounts of caffeine,” notes Dr. Smarandache.
+“There are ways to improve our energy without consuming large amounts of caffeine and sugar,” says Angel Ochoa, DO, a family medicine physician at Scripps Coastal Medical Center in Escondido.
 “Just a few simple lifestyle changes can help increase energy and prevent fatigue.”

 Balancing a busy work and home schedule can make it difficult to get enough sleep.
 The Centers for Disease Control and Prevention have listed lack of sleep as a public health epidemic in the U.S. Chronically getting an insufficient amount of sleep can make you moody, confused and forgetful.